klouisbrother/ba-kyma-prototype/4.3.1_prerequisites/README.md

 * Command-line tool, in this case [PowerShell](https://docs.microsoft.com/de-de/powershell) is used.
 * Further [kubectl](https://kubernetes.io/docs/reference/kubectl) needs to be available on the local machine and the `~.kube/config` file needs to be configured with the Kubeconfig settings from the Kyma Runtime (Available under "Kyma Environment" -> "Account" -> "Get Kubeconfig").

-**Note:** The further shown setup steps can be in the most cases performed by command-line and via the Kyma Runtime Environment User Interface.
+**Note:** The further shown setup steps can be in the most cases performed by command-line and via the Kyma Runtime environment user interface.

 ## Deploy the SAP Commerce Mock as consuming system into Kyma Namespace

 To have a consuming e-commerce application, especially a SAP Commerce Cloud available, a mock version of it will be used.
-With this pre-configured and Varkes-based [SAP-Commerce-Mock](https://blogs.sap.com/2020/06/17/sap-cloud-platform-extension-factory-kyma-runtime-mock-applications/) it is possible to trigger Events, send and receive data to and from the Kyma-based Microservice.
+With this pre-configured and Varkes-based [SAP-Commerce-Mock](https://blogs.sap.com/2020/06/17/sap-cloud-platform-extension-factory-kyma-runtime-mock-applications/) it is possible to trigger events, send and receive data to and from the Kyma-based Microservice.

 ### Installation via Command Line